sparkydasrath/rust/anchor/demo03/readme.md

 ]` tool
 `const wallets = [new PhantomWalletAdapter()]`

+# Anchor issues
+1. in anchor.toml
+If on the Mac when building, need to update and fix the wallet path to `wallet = "/Users/Sparky/.config/solana/id.json"`

 # React App Issues
 Ran into an issue when trying to get the React app to work.
 Some of it is detailed in the Github issue https://github.com/solana-labs/wallet-adapter/issues/231